Aaron-Bopp/Obsidian-notes/SecondBrain/40 Evergreens/Bhuddism outlines a path and practice to end suffering, but does not promise it.md

 If these are followed you have a chance of reaching [[Nirvana]] in this life this path contrasts [[Worldviews are wrong if they make life seem easy and simple|worldviews that make life seems easy and simple]]

+I find this beautiful because [[True optimism is acknowledging the suffering of the world and defying it anyway]]
 ### <hr class="footnote"/>

 **Status**:: #EVER/SEED